jotavare/42-ctf/42ctf/crypto/we_need_a_patern/README.md

 ## Character Analysis
 We began checking the text and every character individually for any relevant patterns or info.
 At the end of the file, we found a line that read `42┼¿¤{®±_╝±¿_╔═║_©±╝±╣╬Ø¥╣█║¿╗┼_═╔█═¿╗¿╔¿╗±╝}`.
 We suspected it to be the flag and realized that after 42, there were three letters CTF.

-Using this information, we used find and replace in all three characters (one by one and not the three at the same time) ┼¿¤ to CTF.
+Using this information, we used find and replace in all three characters (one by one and not the three at the same time) `┼¿¤` to `CTF`.
 Then, we began to decipher the rest of the flag.
-Some words started making sense, for example, the beginning of the phrases was two characters long, beginning with a "T," so it's probably a "To".
+Some words started making sense, for example, the beginning of the phrases was two characters long, beginning with a `T`, so it's probably a `To`.

 Here are some examples::